 A globally representative Ministerial Steering Committee of high-level government representatives from different continents was formalized at the Startup Nations Summit in Tallinn, Estonia, in November 2017, to guide the policy work of Startup Nations, culminating each year in the Ministerial.

 Together with support from the World Bank which joined as a knowledge partner in 2017, this Steering Committee made a commitment to collaborate on future policy by signing onto a Declaration of Support for Entrepreneurship, which was formally signed by 18 nations at 2018 Startup Nations Ministerial in Istanbul, Turkey, and the follow-on 2019 Startup Nations Ministerial in Manama, Bahrain.

 Since then, the Startup Nations Ministerial has been informed by year-round policy conversations and research emerging from a global network of institutions.
-In preparation for the Startup Nations Ministerial, authorities engage in a series of Startup Nations Policy Dialogues, and share knowledge about policy instruments via the Startup Nations Atlas of Policies (SNAP).
+In preparation for the Startup Nations Ministerial, authorities engage in a series of Startup Nations Policy Dialogues, and share knowledge about policy instruments via the GEN Atlas.

 To review information about any of the past editions of the Startup Nations Ministerial, click here.

 Ministerial Steering Committee

 While Ministerial is coordinated by the Global Entrepreneurship Network (GEN), the Startup Nations policy work is governed by a Ministerial Steering Committee of expert authorities from the Middle East, Europe, Latin America, Africa, North America and Asia, and supported by the OECD, UNCTAD, the World Bank and other global authorities.